From

 located near the other end of the mountain range that runs along the Southwest

-of the Arabian Peninsula from Taif looming over Jeddah and Mecca to the Najran plains.
+of the Arabian Peninsula from Taif, looming over Jeddah and Mecca, to the Najran plains.
 Along this range

-Taif because it is where the Prophet Mohammad (p.b.u.h.) was stoned by pagans
+are breathtaking panoramas of upland towns and cities, most famous of which is Taif, because it is where the Prophet Mohammad (p.b.u.h.) was stoned by pagans

-villages are 3,000 feet above sea level blessed with dry and temperate climate.
+in the early days of ISLAM.
+Some of the high-altitude cities, towns, and villages are 3,000 feet above sea level, blessed with a dry and temperate climate.

 It is indicated in some maps of Saudi Arabia